What Does GEMSAS Stand For?

 - Add the unit values with the GPA achieved per year — Total (U1 + U2 + U3)

-- Add the values of GPA * credit points within each GPA year - Total (P1 + P2 + P3)
+- Add the values of GPA × credit points within each GPA year — Total (P1 + P2 + P3)

 - Follow the same procedure for Final-minus-1 year and Final year and you will have three GPAs (Final-minus-2 year, Final-minus-1 year, Final year)

-- Gemsas weighted GPA = (Final-minus-2 GPA * 1) + (Final-minus-1 GPA * 2) + (Final GPA 3)/6*
+- GEMSAS weighted GPA = (Final-minus-2 GPA × 1) + (Final-minus-1 GPA × 2) + (Final GPA × 3) / 6

 - Unweighted GPA = (Final-minus-2 GPA) + (Final-minus-1 GPA) + (Final GPA)

-Besides an applicant's academic achievement, the GEMSAS universities give significant preference to the GAMSAT scores.
+Besides an applicant's academic achievement, the GEMSAS universities give significant preference to GAMSAT scores.
 GAMSAT, as you know, is a medical school entrance exam that tests your ability to articulate essays as in Section 2 and provide logical reasoning in science and humanities, as in Section 3 and Section 1 respectively.

-Academic Transcripts
+Academic Transcripts for GEMSAS Applications

 In contrast, if you completed your tertiary education from a university that does not belong to the ARTS domain, you need to generate original transcripts from your previous institutions and ensure that the academic transcripts are sent directly to GEMSAS.

 The purpose of a medical school interview is to evaluate your qualities that are associated with success during medical school and in subsequent future practice.
 Based on your GPA, GAMSAT score and eligibility, GEMSAS releases medical interview offers to successful applicants via email.
-The successful applicant must present the invitation and a valid identity proof upon arrival at the medical school.

 Now that we have established how GEMSAS universities work in coalition, it is essential to understand individual universities' fee structure.
 The allocations for each student will be made based on the following order: CSP, BMP and FEE (where applicable).

-The Bonded Medical Place or BMP is a subsection of the CSP.
+The Bonded Medical Place (BMP) is a subsection of the CSP.
 It is another scheme enforced by the Government to improve the workforce shortage of medical practitioners within rural regions of Australia.
 Only domestic applicants are eligible for a BMP, which means they must commit to medical practice within rural areas of Australia once they complete their postgraduate medical studies.

 What are the Application Deadlines for GEMSAS?